neos/neos-seo/README.md

 # Neos.Seo

 A package to enable additional SEO features for Neos CMS.

+It includes for example:

+* Meta tags
+* Sitemap
+* Social tags
+* Structured data

+Check the [documentation](https://neos-seo.readthedocs.io/en/stable/) for all features and usage.

 ## Installation and usage